 Sam and Charlotte, both graduates from Leiths, went on to work at Spring in Somerset House together as commis chefs.
-Today, Charlotte is working at Hicce and Sam is doing private chef work as well as working part-time for pastry at Spring.
+Today, Charlotte is working at Brunswick House and Sam is working as a pastry chef at the Elder Press in Hammersmith.

 What they’re most proud of is the business they own together, Curiouser Kitchen, which hosts immersive supper clubs and culinary experiences inspired by literary masterpieces as well as events catering.
 They started this venture whilst studying at Leiths and have been growing it ever since.
 During the pandemic, Sam has also pivoted to create dinner box deliveries offering bespoke, restaurant-quality, seasonal menus delivered directly to your door.